 Routine

-Setting a routine that you follow daily bedtime can help you sleep better.
-For example, you routine may involve a relaxing bath, followed by a skin care routine, listening to soothing music and then falling asleep.
-Sticking to the same routine signals your bedtime to the brain.
+Setting a routine that you follow daily at bedtime can help you sleep better.
+For example, your routine may involve a relaxing bath, followed by a skin care routine, listening to soothing music and then falling asleep.
+Sticking to the same routine sends the right signals to the brain.

 Also exercising and taking your meals at the same time daily helps you sleep better.
 Avoid exercising too close to bedtime.
 Have a lighter meal before bedtime.